Luisg111/Wetterstation/README.md

 # weather station

 a weather station using an esp8266 microcontroller.
-Sends data over WiFi to
+Sends data over WiFi to the server where the data is stored.

 ## components
 - ESP8266 Microcontroller